jakobdimou/assignment3/README.md

 ```
 sudo systemctl restart ufw
 ```
+### Other fix
-Or make sure system is up to date with this command and after running it, turn the droplet off and on through Digital Ocean.
+Make sure system is up to date with this command and after running it, turn the droplet off and on through Digital Ocean.
 ```
 sudo pacman -Syu
 ```